dlilien/ImpDAR/doc/installation.rst

 If you do not have a current (2.7 or 3+) python installation, you will need one to begin.
 I recommend getting python 3 from `anaconda <https://anaconda.org/>`_.
 The Anaconda installer is straightforward to use, and you can let it set up your path, which makes the subsequent commands "just work."
+However, Anaconda on Windows suggests not putting it on your path and instead using the Anaconda prompt.
+The procedure is the same--just open an anaconda prompt window after installation then continue.
-You will want to restart your terminal after these changes so that you get updated path specs.
+If you are on MacOS or Linux, you will want to restart your terminal after installing Anaconda so you get updated path specs.

 Next, we need to install dependencies.
 These can be done with with